bsmamohammed/Riyadh-subways-SE-1-2/README.md

 # Riyadh-subways-SE-1-2
+# 🚆 Riyadh Metro System – "Darb" (Simplified Version)

-This project is a simplified version of the Riyadh Metro “Darb” system.
-It allows users to register, search for stations, view train schedules, and purchase digital tickets securely.
-The system focuses on usability, real-time updates, and core transit functionalities.
+This project is a simplified version of the official Riyadh Metro “Darb” system.

+It provides essential transit features, including:

+- 🧾 User registration & login
+- 📍 Station search
+- ⏱ Real-time train schedules
+- 🎟 Secure digital ticket purchase

+The system prioritizes:
+- 🔹 Usability
+- 🔹 Real-time updates
+- 🔹 Core functionality for a smooth transit experience

+> This project was originally developed as part of a university course.
+> This is a personal, standalone version of the project showcasing my individual work.